Grant City, Staten Island

-Grant City is the name of a neighborhood located on the East Shore of Staten Island, New York City.
+Grant City is a neighborhood located on the East Shore of Staten Island, New York City.

 To the east of Grant City lies Midland Beach, and a high cliff to the west of Richmond Road separates Grant City from Todt Hill.
 New Dorp is situated immediately south of Grant City.
 Dongan Hills is situated to the north.

 History

 Originally known as Frenchtown, the community was renamed in honor of Civil War General Ulysses S. Grant soon after the conflict began, despite the fact that the war itself was so unpopular on Staten Island that the island was the scene of anti-draft riots in July 1863.
+The area is also referred to as just "Grant" [sic] in the official New York State Gazetteer, maintained and published by the New York State Department of Health, which includes numerous defunct hamlets and towns, some with alternate or archaic spellings.

-Many of the streets are named after historical figures such as Lincoln Ave (after President Abraham Lincoln), Fremont Ave (after General John C. Fremont who was the first Republican candidate for president, as well as a Staten Island resident, in 1856), Adams Avenue (after President John Adams), Colfax Ave (after Vice President Schuyler Colfax) and Greeley Ave (after newspaper editor Horace Greeley).
+Many of the streets are named after historical figures such as Lincoln Avenue (after President Abraham Lincoln), Fremont Avenue (after General John C. Fremont who was the first Republican candidate for president, as well as a Staten Island resident, in 1856), Adams Avenue (after President John Adams), Colfax Avenue (after Vice President Schuyler Colfax) and Greeley Avenue (after newspaper editor Horace Greeley).
 Many other streets were originally named after historical figures but those streets have been renamed.

-Many small, one-family homes were built in Grant City in the 1950s, with a stronger growth spurt occurring after the opening of the Verrazano-Narrows Bridge in November 1964 made access to the island from Brooklyn much easier.
+Many small, one-family homes were built in Grant City in the 1950s, with a stronger growth spurt occurring after the opening of the Verrazzano-Narrows Bridge in November 1964 made access to the island from Brooklyn much easier.
 There was a heavy population of Irish Americans, especially in the 1990s.
 Grant City and the neighborhoods surrounding it are also very conservative politically, with Republican Party candidates for most elected offices.